 Writing and Communication Courses

 Picks up where English Comp I leaves off.
 Students will focus on writing analysis, presenting arguments, research, and documentation through a selection of readings.
 Feedback on writing is provided by course evaluators prior to assignment submissions.
+3 credit hours.

 Learn tools to both improve and analyze the effectiveness of your own and other people’s communications -- through written, verbal, and non verbal communication.
+3 credit hours.

 Dive into a practical business course that will show you the right way to write memos, letters and reports.
+A popular across all majors and degrees.
+Earns 3 credits.

 Get a working knowledge of college-level algebra and its applications.
 Learn about linear and quadratic equations, word problems, polynomials, and rational and radical equations.
 A common requirement for nearly all bachelor degrees, many students appreciated the free tutoring included with this course.

-Get a thorough understanding of common concepts covered in college-level math and prepare for success in General Calculus I.
+Get a thorough understanding of common concepts covered in college-level math and prepare for success in General Calculus I. Tutoring is included and you can get help with assignments 24/7.

 Gain an ability to navigate the applications of statistical knowledge.
 An ideal course for those who plan on studying business, science, or the social sciences.

-Student Success and Developmental Courses
+Student Success and College Prep Courses

 If you need to learn some strategies for time management, reading comprehension, effective note-taking, and many other valuable skills, consider starting with our Student Success course.
 You’ll learn how to improve your study habits so you can make the most of your college career.